【*#06#】How to check if your device supports eSIM/dual SIM

 What is this number anyway?

-you can also easily obtain by opening the phone app on your smartphone and entering *#06#
+you can also by opening the phone app on your smartphone and entering *#06#

-This unique number allows you to know the manufacturer, country of origin, serial number, etc. of the device.
-For example, when unlocking the SIM lock, you can tell your device's IMEI number to your carrier. .
+This unique number allows you to determine the device's manufacturer, country of origin, serial number, etc. For example, when unlocking the SIM lock, you provide your device's IMEI number to your carrier

-The carrier will check the user's device using the IMEI number and proceed with the SIM unlocking process as an official procedure.
+The carrier will then use the IMEI number to identify the user's device and proceed with the official SIM unlock procedure

-How to check if eSIM/Dual SIM is supported
+How to check if your phone supports eSIM/dual SIM

-This is the main topic, and I will explain it using actual screenshots.
+Now we get to the main topic, and I will explain it using actual screenshots

 iPhone sample screen